 Deliberation and Award

-The Women’s Fund grants committee will review Letters of Inquiry and select up to five semifinalists.
-After review of formal grant applications and site visits at each semifinalist organization, two organizations will be selected as finalists.
-Each finalist will be invited to give an oral presentation at the Women’s Fund annual meeting in April 2018.
-The Women’s Fund grants committee, with the approval of the Women’s Fund advisory board, will make its recommendation on funding to the Board of Directors of the Community Foundation Alliance.
+The Women’s Fund grants committee will review applications in July.
+After review of grant applications and site visits, the Women’s Fund grants committee, with the approval of the Women’s Fund advisory board, will make its recommendation on funding to the Board of Directors of the Community Foundation Alliance.
 No lobbying or solicitation of Women’s Fund representatives is permitted.
+Grant recipients will be recognized at the Women’s Fund annual FUNDay event to be held on Wednesday, September 22, 2021, and grant checks will be presented to recipients at that time.

 For further information or assistance: